hellothisisandrew/Traceroute/README.md

 TracerouteNetworks

 This program is mostly just for fun and a way to play with networks outside of class requirments.
-Will also help for mapping networks.
+Will also help build foundation of knowledge needed for mapping traces.